Please Visit the Filmography Page for a Special Tribute to Hattie McDaniel

-Balancing school, friends, and extracurricular activities can be difficult for any 14-year-old.
-But most 14-year-olds don’t also have a busy acting career, a published children’s book, and a full schedule of motivational speaking appearances, co-hosting an on-air news talk show, and radio & TV interviews.
+Balancing school, friends, and extracurricular activities can be difficult for any 16-year-old.
+But most 16-year-olds don’t also have a busy acting career, a published children’s book, and a full schedule of motivational speaking appearances, writing, casting & producing films, radio, newspaper & TV interviews.

-Then again, Maya Jai Pinson isn’t like most 14-year-olds.
+Then again, Maya Jai isn’t like most 16-year-olds.

 Maya certainly has the experience to back up her words.
 On top of her busy professional schedule, she also maintains a consistently high GPA.
-This talent and passion for achievement has led to Maya being featured in the Washington Post Magazine, The Washington Informer, the WJLA TV news network, recipient of the Decatur, IL Girl of Merit Award and BMore Lifestyle’s ‘Go Girl of the Week’ in addition to a wide variety of other print, radio and TV segments.
+This talent and passion for achievement has led to Maya being featured in the Washington Post Magazine, named as one of the 2018 “20 Under 20” most Inspiring Teens, The Washington Informer, front page of the Baltimore Times, The Dream Teen & His Favor Teen Magazines, SESI Magazine, the WJLA TV news network, chosen as the Decatur, IL Girl of Merit and BMore, Lifestyle’s ‘Go Girl of the Week’ in addition to a wide variety of other print, radio and TV segments.

 Considering all this, it might be tempting to ask if there’s anything Maya can’t do.
 But with someone this accomplished at such a young age, there’s an even more fitting question.